"Dare to Dream"

 This will be our 12th visit to Alta Lodge, which tells you how much we love the facility, its extremely supportive and nurturing staff, and the gorgeous surroundings.
 Alta Lodge is located at 8,600 feet (2,700 meters) at the base of the Alta Ski Area in Utah's Wasatch Mountains.
 Alta Lodge, nestled in a quaint alpine setting at the top of Little Cottonwood Canyon, offers spectacular mountain views.
 During September, the cottonwood and aspen trees are usually in the prime of their fall yellow plumage, adding to the beauty of this setting.
 Alta Lodge is part of a rare tradition of country inns where the attentiveness and warmth of family hoteliers is combined with the pleasures of excellent dining and comfortable surroundings.
 The atmosphere of the Alta Lodge is relaxed, intimate and informal.
 There will be space for up to 28 men on this weekend.

 Goals of the Level I Weekend of Recovery:

 The facilitator team invites you to:

-Dare to dream you can connect with the boy inside you so both of you can learn to play safely and enjoy the experience;
+- Dare to dream you can connect with the spontaneous part of you so you can learn to play safely and enjoy the experience;

 Dare to dream you will be able to leave Alta a freer, less burdened, and even a happier man, taking the connections you make here with you to utilize as you continue to heal and recover!

 Dr. Fradkin and Mr. Struve will be coordinating the Alta facilitator team.
-The rest of the team for the weekend includes: Lee Beckstead, PhD; Bill Burmester, MA, MFT; Mic Hunter, PhD; Lisa Jameson, LMFT and Lynne MacDonnell, BA, CDC, CHt
+The rest of the team for the weekend includes: Lee Beckstead; Bill Burmester; Sharon Imperato; Lisa Jameson; Don Laufersweiler, and Lynne MacDonnell.

 MaleSurvivor reserves the right to make changes to the staff depending on enrollment.